wezm/wezm.net/v2/content/posts/2024/gleam-tauri/index.md

 }
 ```

 I added a `Greet` message for when the "Greet" button is clicked.
-In the `update`
+The `update`
 function that doesn't update the model but calls `get_greeting` as its
 side-effect.
 That builds an `Effect` from `do_get_greeting`, which calls the
 FFI function and maps the `Result` to a `GotGreeting` message containing the
 greeting or an error message.

-`update` then handles the `GotGreeting` message by updating the model, which in
+`update` handles the `GotGreeting` message by updating the model, which in
 turn updates the UI.
 I'm skipping over the `Model`, `view`, `update`
 architecture of this Lustre application since it's basically the [Elm
 architecture].
 A similar pattern is seen in Reason React, ReScript, and [React